msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting started with the SAP Deployment Automation framework.md

 The repository contains a folder [WORKSPACES](WORKSPACES) that has a set of sample parameter files that can be used to deploy the supporting components and the SAP System.
 The folder structure is documented here: [Deployment folder structure](Deployment_folder_structure.md)

 The name of the environment is **DEV** and it is deployed to West Europe.
-The SID of the application is ZZZ.
+The SID of the application is X00.

 The sample deployment will create a deployment environment, the shared library for state management, the workload virtual network and a SAP system.